Label and Tag

 If your wood stove is certified, the back label and hang tag will look like the ones above.

 More examples of EPA labels.

 Today’s wood stove models feature improved safety and efficiency.
 They produce almost no smoke, minimal ash, and require less firewood.
-While older uncertified stoves release 15 to 30 grams of smoke per hour; new EPA-certified stoves produce only 2 to 7 grams of smoke per hour.
+While older uncertified stoves release 15 to 30 grams of smoke per hour; new EPA-certified stoves cannot emit more than 4.5 grams of smoke per hour.
 Be sure to look for the EPA certification label on the back of the stove.
 Check the current list of EPA-certified wood stoves.
 You should also check for safety labelling by the Underwriters' Laboratories of Canada (ULC) or another testing and certification body.

 Finding the Right Size and Model—Talk to a Professional